 The first evidence of WNV in Alberta was confirmed in July 2003.

-West Nile virus in Alberta
+WNV in Alberta

 Each year, the Alberta government conducts passive surveillance for WNV in humans through public health laboratories and Canadian Blood Services.
 Veterinarians and animal health laboratories report cases of WNV identified in horses.